Coping Financially in Uncertain Times

 Try Not to Freak Out

 Be intentional about being calm.
 The existential threat of economic downturns and financial uncertainty triggers panic and a “scarcity” mindset.
 When we panic, we tend to lose perspective and focus too narrowly on a problem, often making things worse.
 Staying calm and managing stress takes time and effort but will be worth it.
 When feelings of panic or anxiety set in, take a moment to control your breathing.
 Take deep breaths and hold them momentarily, giving yourself time for those feelings of panic and anxiety to subside.
 We can take breaks from the news.
 We can stretch and move our bodies, eat more healthily, and get plenty of sleep.
 We can share our feelings and experiences by connecting with friends and family digitally.
-Here are additional ways to proactively manage stress https://www.apa.org/topics/stress and anxiety https://www.apa.org/topics/anxiety.
+Here are additional ways to proactively manage stress and anxiety.

 Remember that Our Financial Resources are Just One of our Resources.
 When we think of “resources,” we often limit ourselves to thinking about our bank accounts and other financial resources.
 However, our other resources can be utilized to keep us going through tough times, and some can be used to build financial resources.
 Think about your social network and support systems, your faith, your grit and desire to make it, your ability to adapt, as well as your mental, physical, and spiritual strength.
 Drawing on our inner and outer resources allows us to take action, which is an essential human need in times of crisis.

-Resource on building a support network: https://www.apa.org/topics/stress/manage-social-support
+Resource on building a support network

 Talk About It.
-Even in a good economy, money is a top stressor in our lives (https://www.apa.org/news/press/releases/stress/index).
+Even in a stable, growing economy, money is a top stressor in our lives.
 For many people, money is also a taboo topic, so we often avoid dealing with it or we handle money conversations in an unhelpful way.
 While money disagreements are not the top source of marital conflict, they have been shown to be “more pervasive, problematic, and recurrent, and remained unresolved” (Papp et.
 Al., 2009).
 Realizing that each of us has a different “relationship” with money can be a helpful first step in improving communication around money issues.
 You can begin by asking yourself some of the following questions, while recognizing and appreciating others around you will have had different experiences:

 - What is your “history” with money?
 How has your “history” developed and changed over time?